kwajo/CA_Assignments/one/software_development_plan.md

  ## Implementation Plan
 ### (T1A2)6
-As this project requires me implementing numerous technologies which are new to me my implementation plan has included numerous information gathering steps and prototypes of increasing complexity.
+As this project requires me implementing numerous technologies which are new to me my implementation plan has included a number of information gathering steps and prototypes of increasing complexity.
 After each prototype it’s necessary for me to research how additional to implement additional features.
 Having a working prototype allows me to better visualise how said feature will be integrated.

 Information gathering:
 Read up on socket documentation, watch some videos and learn about basic TCP socket implementation.